 The college application process differs at each institution.
-Research the requirements for admissions application, financial aid, scholarship opportunities, and housing before fall of senior year using Naviance and by visiting the college’s website.
+Research the requirements and deadlines for admissions, financial aid, scholarship opportunities, and housing before fall of senior year using Naviance and by visiting the college’s website.

 Create a timeline to complete the steps below well in advance of the college’s deadline.
 Colleges do not extend deadlines.
 The admissions office must receive your application, fee payment, ACT/SAT test scores, and transcript before the deadline.
 This is also true for financial aid, scholarship and housing deadlines.

 The actual college application should be completed by following the steps outlined on the college’s website.
-At the end of the application, complete the fee payment process.
-Plan to attend our Utah College Application Week (UCAW) sessions, fall of Senior year; some colleges waive the application fee during these sessions.
+At the end of the application complete the fee payment process.
+Plan to attend the Utah College Application Week (UCAW) sessions; some colleges waive the application fee during these sessions.

 If you are in need of financial assistance, please speak to your counselor about the possibility of obtaining a fee waiver.
 The college will not process the application until the fee is paid or waived.

 PCHS uses the Naviance program to track and submit transcripts to colleges.
 Follow the steps on the Transcripts page to request your PCHS transcript be sent to the colleges your applying to.